elm-community/js-integration-examples/more/webcomponents/README.md

         ]
         []
 ```

+### Attributes vs Properties
+For Elm projects a good rule of thumb is

+> Use properties unless you want your custom elements to be used from hand-written or server-rendered HTML.

+The reasoning is
+* You're interacting with your custom element via JavaScript anyways, so the fact that properties can not be set from raw HTML is usually not an issue
+* You can transfer structured data via properties, not just strings
+* It's easier to use a consistent interaction method with custom elements from Elm - just use `Html.Attributes.property` everywhere

+On the other hand writing custom elements with attributes only might be more suitable for your use case as they can easily be included in static HTML, hand-written or produced by server-side-rendering.

 ### Children ([demo](https://ellie-app.com/8VwmHKFMYCqa1))
 As we've noted a number of times: custom elements are just like regular HTML elements, this includes the ability to be a root node for a sub-tree, your custom element can have child nodes.